 Description

-The collection is maintained by the Applied Life Studies Library.
+The collection is maintained by the Social Sciences, Health, and Education Library.

-The Speech and Hearing Science collection supports the teaching and research requirements of the University’s Department of Speech and Hearing Science, with specialization in speech pathology, audiology, language developments and its disorders, speech science, and hearing science.
+The Speech and Hearing Science collection supports the teaching and research of the College of Applied Health Sciences’ Department of Speech and Hearing Science, with specializations in speech pathology, audiology, language developments and its disorders, speech science, and hearing science.
 Major works have been acquired by the University Library since the beginning of the century.
-The collection is comparatively new and consists of 3,500 volumes located primarily in the Education & Social Sciences Library and the Bookstacks.
+The collection consists of 175,925 volumes located primarily in the Social Sciences, Health, and Education Library and the Main Stacks, along with a collection of modern and historical Speech and Hearing Assessment Instruments.

 Statements